We look at single and double yellow lines and what they mean for motorists.

 In the UK we use yellow lines on our roads to indicate whether or not you can park there.

-Single yellow lines mean you can't wait there between certain hours.
+A single yellow line means you can't wait there between certain hours.

 Double yellow lines mean you cannot wait there at all.